edward19978695/baha-anime-analysis/README.md

 To verify this, I used `commenting rate` as the response variable and `score` as the predictor to check if there's a significant negative relationship between the two.

-For the experiment, I randomly sampled 500 episodes, using their `commenting rate` and `score` to build regression models.
-I recorded the P-values and correlation coefficients for each sample, and the results are shown in the following plot:
+The experiment method is similar to the previous one, but this time, I used `commenting rate` and `score` as variables.
+For each round, I randomly sampled 500 episodes, built regression models, and recorded the P-values and correlation coefficients.
+The results are shown in the following plot:

 ![score to comment rate](plots/score_to_comment_rate_experiment.jpg)

-Unlike the previous experiment, only a small proportion of the experiments showed significant results, and the correlations appeared random.
+Unlike the previous experiment, only a small proportion of the experiments showed significant results, and the correlation coefficients appeared random.

 While the comments for **極速星舞** mainly criticize it as a bad animation, this behavior seems to be a special case, rather than a general trend for all low-rated animations.
 Therefore, I conclude that viewers are not necessarily more likely to leave comments for all poorly-rated anime, but rather, this is specific to **極速星舞**.

 [Back to Contents](#contents)